KindReality/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T01_Lab_Mod01_Securing Secrets in Azure.md

-# SAFT Managing Security and Identity for Azure Solutions
+# Managing Security and Identity for Azure Solutions

 # Lab Answer Key: Securing Secrets in Azure